MrWolfZ/simplux/recipes/react/using-in-react-application/README.md

 const useCounter = createSelectorHook(counterModule)
 ```

+> Since the react extension uses hooks it requires at least React version 16.8.
+If you need to use an older version of react the recipe for [using **simplux** with React Redux](../using-with-react-redux#readme) will help you with an alternative integration that works with any React version.

 Now we can start using the counter module in our counter component.
 As the name of the `createSelectorHook` function suggests the created `useCounter` hook allows us to use our module's selectors inside our component ([this recipe](../../basics/computing-derived-state#readme) will help you if you are unfamiliar with selectors).
 This hook also ensures that the component is updated whenever the selected value changes.